Jjagg/OpenWindow/README.md

 - Rendering.
 No graphical backend will be implemented whatsoever.
 OpenWindow does allow passing parameters to window creation for OpenGL support (e.g. surface format, depth buffer).
 - Mobile platform support

+## State

+The project is very much a work in progress.
+The Win32 backend is pretty far along, but the others cannot be used yet.
+The API is not final, but I don't expect major changes.

+### Win32 (Windows)

+The Win32 backend has most of what you'd expect from a library like this.
+Check out the HelloOpenWindow sample or the Window API to see what's supported.

+To do:
+- Drag and drop

+### X (Linux)

+The X backend requires a generator to generate the client-side library from xml files that define the protocol.
+I'm working on parsing the files and generating the bindings.

+### Wayland (Linux)

+Similar to X, it's recommended to generate Wayland bindings from the files that define the protocol.
+I'm working on generating the bindings here too.

+### Quartz (Apple)

+Not started.

 ## Building